Anyone 5 or older living

 Aside from commonly reported side effects after vaccination, like tiredness and muscle soreness, there is no risk of getting COVID-19 from the vaccines and they cannot affect your genetics or DNA.
 (CDC)

 Scientists continue to learn about COVID-19 variants and are working to learn more about how they spread, whether they could cause more serious sickness, and if the current COVID-19 vaccines will protect against them.
-So far, studies suggest that the current vaccines protect against most variants.
+So far, studies suggest that the current vaccines protect against severe illness, hospitalization, and death caused by most variants.
 This is being closely monitored by scientists and the CDC.
 (CDC)

 How many times a year will I need to get vaccinated against COVID-19?